Lydia Becker: Biography

-She began a correspondence with Charles Darwin and soon afterwards convinced him to send a paper to the society.
-In the course of their correspondence, Becker sent a number of plant samples to Darwin from the fields surrounding Manchester.
+Whilst at Altham she began a correspondence with Charles Darwin (fourteen of her letters survive in the Darwin archive from 1863 to 1877).
+In the course of their correspondence, Becker sent a number of plant samples to Darwin from the fields surrounding Altham.
 She also forwarded Darwin a copy of her "little book", Botany for Novices (1864).
 Becker is one of a number of 19th-century women who contributed, often routinely, to Darwin's scientific work.
 Her correspondence and work alike suggest that Becker had a particular interest in bisexual and hermaphroditic plants which, perhaps, offered her powerful 'natural' evidence of radical, alternative sexual and social order.

-She was also recognised for her own scientific contributions, being awarded a national prize in the 1860s for a collection of dried plants prepared using a method that she had devised so that they retained their original colours.
+Becker was also recognised for her own scientific contributions, being awarded a national prize in the 1860s for a collection of dried plants prepared using a method that she had devised so that they retained their original colours.
 She gave a botanical paper to the Biology Section (D) at the 1868 meeting of the British Association about the effect of fungal infection on sexual development in a plant species.
-Botany remained important to her, but her work for women's suffrage took over the central role in her life.
-Her involvement in promoting and encouraging scientific education for girls and women brought these two aspects together.
+The smut fungus Microbotryum silenes-dioicae transforms female flowers into hermaphrodite ones by causing the development of anthers.

+Her mother died in 1855, at the age of 47, leaving Lydia Becker, as the eldest child, to become the mother figure in the household, for her eleven surviving siblings and father.
+Economic troubles saw the family move from Altham to 11 Grove Street, Ardwick, in Manchester in 1865, but it was here that Becker found her independence, moving into her own lodgings in 1867 at Carter Street in Greenheys, Manchester, and founding the Ladies' Literary Society, in the same year.
+Although her practical study of flowers had come to an end with the family move to Manchester, her correspondence with Charles Darwin had continued and she persuaded Darwin to send one of his own pamphlets for discussion at the opening meeting of her Society.
+Her father died in 1877, giving Becker further freedom.